dylanesque/Cheatsheets/react.md

 - This module discusses arrays, commonly rendered in React by mapping over an array, and the importance of keys to uniquely identify each array entity.

+# Core API

+*Coming Soon!*

-# Epic React: React Hooks
+# React Hooks

 - In general, Hooks are how modern React stores and modifies state.

 ## useState

--`React.useState` is the hook you'll probably use the most, for setting and maintaining basic state.
+- `React.useState` is the hook you'll probably use the most, for setting and maintaining basic state.
 It's commonly written in the form:

 `const [yeet, setYeet] = React.useState('nothing');`

 ...and is updated by passing the requisite argument to the `setWhatever` function: